-The Business Of Giving A Damn
+Going The Extra Mile: The Business Of Giving A Damn

 Op-Ed is a column on our blog where we share our thoughts about business, marketing, philosophy and general idea-y stuff.

-A friend of ours asked recently, “What’s the point of spending time on eCommerce forums?
+A friend of ours asked recently, “What’s the point of spending time on ecommerce forums?
 What are you after?
 Why do you do it?”

 A quick bit of context: We spend quite a bit of time literally just hanging out with retailers on forums.
 (You’re likely to catch us at Shopify forums, BigCommerce, WarriorForum, Quora… be sure to say hi if you do!).

-We do it because it’s fun.
+We go the extra mile because it’s fun.

 Really.
 We could make up convincing arguments about how it helps our brand and our customer acquisition efforts (and sure, it does!), or how there’s a potentially significant return on investment – and they’re technically, rationally sound, and… *YAWN*.

 We honestly believe it.
-All else held constant, if you start an eCommerce store just because you want to make money (which is a very valid reason), you’re probably going to get steamrollered by the people who do it for love.
+All else held constant, if you start an ecommerce store just because you want to make money (which is a very valid reason), you’re probably going to get steamrollered by the people who do it for love.
 Cheesy, but true.
 They will put in more hours than you.
 They will go above and beyond the call of duty, which is something we won’t ever completely be able to monetize, incentivize, leverage, insert-your-favourite-buzzword-here.

 People ultimately pay for the Damns that we give.